The second largest island in the Galapagos Islands is Santa Cruz, which is also the most populated and often visited.

 It is also the island from from which all cruises and ships to the Galapagos Islands depart.
 That is, if you are in San Cristobal and want to go to Isabela Island, you must first go to Santa Cruz and then to Isabela.

 Last but not least, the island has stunning scenery, unusual species, beaches, and a variety of activities that will let you learn more about the Galapagos ecosystem.

 Santa Cruz Map

 Santa Cruz has an area of 985.22 km² and a maximum altitude of 864 above sea level.

 The rural areas of the island include Santa Rosa, Bellavista, El Cascajo, Guayabillos and El Occidente.

 Flora and fauna

 In Santa Cruz you can appreciate sea lions, iguanas, Galapagos giant tortoises, sea turtles, blue-footed boobies, mockingbirds, frigate birds, patillos, Darwin’s finches, lizards, blue sharks, among others.

 Its vegetation includes Opuntias (gigantic cactus unique in the world), palo santo, miconia, among others.

-Santa Cruz Island has high areas with farms, beaches, craters and even lava tunnels.
+Santa Cruz Island offers beaches, craters, dive spots, highlands and even lava tunnels.